Knightrel/Prototype-HS110/README.md

 c.
 Select SAVE and the PUBLISH (for me),

-4. In the ST App, under settings, select "DONE".
+d.
+In the ST App, under settings, select "DONE".
 This will initialize the date and scheduling functions.

 Does NOT require an update to the 'Prototype.js' file.